dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

     4. Show that $f\in X$:

         The uniform limit of continuous functions is continuous.

-(Note: in other cases, you may need to show the limit is bounded, or has bounded derivative, or whatever other conditions define $X$.)
+        > Note: in other cases, you may need to show the limit is bounded, or has bounded derivative, or whatever other conditions define $X$.

 Theorem (Uniform Limits of Continuous Functions are Continuous) :	A uniform limit of continuous functions is continuous.

-Theorem (Heine-Cantor)
-: Every continuous function on a compact space is uniformly continuous.

 Lemma (Testing Uniform Convergence)
 :   $f_n \to f$ uniformly iff there exists an $M_n$ such that $\norm{f_n - f}_\infty \leq M_n \to 0$.